 He was settled by the grass, dumbfounded.
 Whether it was by accident or his fault, he knew that no one would suspect him of anything.
 In many ways, he was innocent.
 That should be me where the lady is lying, headless.

 That was the only line he could think of while staring at the woman who saved him.
 It was the same old woman who handed him the religious magazine where the word of the Lord was faithfully recognized.

 It had been a week after the account with the foretold whisper.
 Kerxis had become frantic about his brother not visiting his psychiatrist for his weekly session in overcoming a possible root of trauma.

 Castellone, being the impetuous little brother, grimaced at him for all the reminder.
 He'd head straight for his room after arriving home from school.
 There was no reason to be doing that nor should Kerxis waste the effort and money to have him in a better mental condition.
 He hasn't really lost his mind.
 Not yet anyway.

 "I'm not in any fucking trauma, Kerxy.
 I'm perfectly fine.
-I don't need the psych telling me stuff I already know."
+I don't need some fucking mind-reader telling me stuff I already know."
 He told his brother.
 A subtle anger fumed out of him.